Ausiarm/T3A1/README.md

         * Testability
         * Portability
         * Efficiency
-  6. maintainence of software post delivery
+  6. Maintenance of software post delivery
       * Finally, once the project has been delivered and the client is satisfied with what they paid for the developer then becomes responsible for making sure they can address and fix any issues that may arise later on.
 It is not enough to simply deliver a product.
-The team will have to be accountable for their work and be able to be called on to fix issues that arise in the production environment once the software is in the clients hands.
+The team will have to be accountable for their work and be able to be called on to fix issues that arise in the production environment once the software is in the clients' hands.

-Are these 6 points the totallity of skills that make for a successful project delivery?
+Are these 6 points the totality of skills that make for a successful project delivery?
 Perhaps not.
 However, with these values instilled into a software companies' employees, it should be much easier to deliver a standout product and avoid the pitfalls that come with having a team that is unprepared for work in the real world.

 ---